python/cpython/Doc/library/contextlib.rst

    If the code within the :keyword:`!with` block raises an :exc:`ExceptionGroup`, suppressed exceptions are removed from the group.
-If any others are left, the modified group is re-raised.
+If any exceptions in the group are not suppressed, a group containing them is re-raised.
-   Otherwise, the exception group is empty and so nothing is raised.

    .. versionadded:: 3.4